Descaling agent: Action

-CaCO3(s) + 2H+(aq) → Ca2+(aq) + CO2(g) + H2O(l)

-MgCO3(s) + 2H+(aq) → Mg2+(aq) + CO2(g) + H2O(l)

-Strongly acidic descaling agents are usually corrosive to the eyes and skin, and can also attack and degrade clothing fibres, so appropriate protection such as rubber gloves and plastic aprons should be used in cleaning operations.
+Strongly acidic descaling agents are usually corrosive to the eyes and skin and can also attack and degrade clothing fibres, so appropriate protection such as rubber gloves and plastic aprons should be used in cleaning operations.

-Process of descaling could also cause erosion and dezincification of brass causing lead to leach from brass, which gets released into potable water lines.
-Descaling of steam boilers such as those found in espresso machines, have increased difficulty as steam boilers are not fully filled and the descaling agent is unable to reach the top of the boiler.
-This often leads to false assurance as the safety valves, probes and pressure sensors are not cleared of limescale.
+Descaling can also cause erosion and dezincification of brass, causing the brass to leach lead which is thereby released into potable water lines.
+Descaling of steam boilers such as those found in espresso machines can be difficult as the boilers do not fill completely and the descaling agent is unable to reach the top of the boiler.
+If this problem occurs the device's safety valves, probes, and pressure sensors may not be cleared of limescale.

 Acids used

 Notable descaling agents include acetic acid, citric acid, glycolic acid, formic acid, lactic acid, phosphoric acid, sulfamic acid and hydrochloric acid.
 The calcium salts are soluble and thus washed away during dissolution or solvation.
 The speed of the descaling action depends on the concentration and acidity or pH of the solution provided.
-Hydrochloric acid is much stronger than acetic acid for example, so tends to remove scale faster.
-Weak acids such as acetic or citric acids may be preferred however, where damage to the substrate is to be minimised.
+Hydrochloric acid is much stronger than acetic acid, for example, and therefore tends to remove scale faster.
+Weak acids such as acetic or citric acids may be preferred, however, where damage to the substrate is to be minimised.

-There are many companies offering inhibited or "buffered" acids that inhibit the corrosive effect of the acids on various materials.
-Typically about a 10% concentration of hydrochloric acid with a corrosion inhibitor and some added penetrating and wetting agents added.
-This allows for a better cleaning of machinery and especially heat exchangers because often the scale is mixed up with silica and other contaminants.
-These additives reduce the corrosion on the metals and cut through and loosen up these other materials mixed with the scale for faster and more thorough cleaning.
+Many companies offer inhibited or "buffered" acids that inhibit the corrosive effect of the acids on various materials.
+Approximately 10% concentrated hydrochloric acid with a corrosion inhibitor and some added penetrating and wetting agents added is typical.
+This allows for a better cleaning of machinery and especially heat exchangers because often the scale is mixed with silica and other contaminants.
+These additives reduce the corrosion on the metals and cut through and loosen these other materials mixed with the scale for faster and more thorough cleaning.